robincakeellis/extra-eve-static-data/README.md

 So, given it is likely CCP have de-prioritised their efforts to provide full static data, I decided to hit that Swagger API like a boss.
 It took a while from my slow Asia connection (big up Anajak Khmai).
 I hope to integrate this data as system trivia on [EVEMissioneer](https://EVEMissioneer.com).

+# Disclaimer

+This data is sourced from CCP (their copyright notice below).
+I make no claims to this data.
+I present this data for you to use as you wish on the understand that I offer no warranties of any kind.
+None.
+Zero.
+Do with this data as you wish subject to CCP terms.

 # Data as CSV or SQL

 ## First: systems not included